Travel Guide For Yellowstone National Park in September

 Bears return to the lower elevations looking for berries and bull bison or elk that perished during the rut.
 Migratory hawks and eagles begin to travel south and west for the winter.

-We’ve put together this resource of the best time to visit yellowstone for wildlife in case you want to see a specific animal in the park.
+We’ve put together this resource of the best time to visit Yellowstone for wildlife in case you want to see a specific animal in the park.

 Remember the parameters to keep you and the animals safe!